Skip to content

 9. Repeat steps 2-4

-We recommend applying oil at least once every year.
+We recommend applying oil at least once a year to maintain protection and enhance the natural character of the wood.
 Some oils (e.g. tung oil) are long-lasting, so annual application should be enough.
 Benches with minimal exposure to the elements are also unlikely to need more than this.

 However, if your bench is outdoors and you are using a less durable product (e.g. teak oil), we recommend treating it twice a year (e.g., once in the spring, once in the autumn).

-Have you seen our range of reclaimed wooden benches?
+Have you seen our range of wooden benches?

 Leave a comment